AzureAD/microsoft-authentication-cli/docs/usage.md

 * [System Web Browser](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-net-web-browsers) (Used on OSX in-place of Embedded Web View)
 * [Device Code Flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow) (All platforms, terminal interface only).

-## Requirements
+## `aad` subcommand
-This CLI is a "pass-through" for using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
+The `azureauth aad` subcommand is a "pass-through" for using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
 This means it does not provide any client ID (aka app registration) by default.
 You must register and configure your own app registration to authenticate with.

 ### Configure your App Registration
 1. Follow [this quick start guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to setup your application.